-These will be tough targets to achieve and will only be done if major ‘energy efficiency’ changes are adopted by industry.
-Data centres account for more than seven per cent of the total UK energy consumption – a figure which is only going to rise in the data hungry world we live in.
-Leo Craig, explains.
+These will be tough targets to achieve and will only be done if major energy efficiency changes are adopted by industry.
+Data centres account for more than 7% of the total UK energy consumption, a figure which is only going to rise in the data hungry world we live in.

-The Uninterruptible Power Supply (UPS), when used correctly, can become part of a data centre’s efforts to reach strict environmental targets.
+When used correctly, the Uninterruptible Power Supply (UPS) has the potential to become part of a data centre’s efforts to reach strict environmental targets.
 Here are four ways the UPS is evolving to help reach efficiency goals…

 Two: Storing energy in the UPS